Samyang AF 75mm f/1.8 FE – Tiny but Absolute

 Angle of View: Full Frame – 32.9º, APS-C – 21.9º

 As mentioned in previous posts, the Sony FE 24-105 f/4 does most of the heavy-lifting in our photography but when we shoot in limited lighting we can see the benefit of using the Samyang AF 75mm f1.8 FE lens.
 Would we buy it?
 Probably not, and that is only because the focal length is not one that we shoot at very often.
-Having said that, after a full day of testing the lens in the field, it really grew on us, so now we’re not so sure. ?
+Having said that, after a full day of testing the lens in the field, we really enjoyed it, so now we’re not so sure. ?

 Once again, the only thing we do not like about the lens is its lack of weather sealing.
-This seems to be a frustrating feature for most Samyang lenses but certainly is not a dealbreaker and should not deter you from purchasing this lens.
-There is also no built-in OIS (Image Stabilization), but that is to be expected in such a small lens and you can easily turn it on in-camera.
+This seems to be a frustrating feature for most Samyang lenses (with the exception of the AF 35mm f/1.8 FE lens) but this is certainly not a dealbreaker and should not deter you from purchasing this lens.
+There is also no built-in OIS (Image Stabilization), but that is to be expected in such a small lens and you can easily turn it on in the camera.

 Samyang has produced a fantastic lens.
-If you love to shoot portraits and want a light, affordable lens then we would rate this lens as HIGHLY RECOMMENDED.
+If you love to shoot portraits and want a light, affordable lens then we would highly recommend this lens.

 Below are some test images we have taken with the Sony A7Riii and Samyang AF 75mm f/1.8 FE lens just to illustrate sharpness in the centre and corners.
 We mounted the camera on the Peak Design Travel Tripod.
 The images have not been edited and sharpening has been reduced to ‘0’ in Lightroom.
 Hover over the images for a magnified view.
 There are some ‘in-the-field’ shots below as well.